marcoantonioni/daffy/daffydoc/docs/Cloud-Paks/WebSphere-Automation.md

+# WebSphere Automation

 At this point, you have a working OCP cluster on your platform of choice.
-Your <environment-name>-env.sh configuration file will contain details of the platform and OCP installation.
+Your **<environment-name>**-env.sh configuration file will contain details of the platform and OCP installation.
 You will now add to this file, the details of:

 1) The WebSphere Automation info that you wish to install